 I recently came across a 2014 article from The Atlantic Journal by Kevin Roose titled; The Woes of Wall Street; Why Young Bankers are so Miserable.
 Roose claims to have spent three years shadowing a group of young Wall Street workers.
 (That might have needed some explaining down at the precinct).
-He concluded that the (a) hours, (b) lack of security, and (c) absence of purpose, all contributed to depression and health problems amongst his subjects.
-Without exception they expressed a desire to quit and said that working in finance was ruining the pleasures of a normal life.
+He concluded that the (a) hours, (b) lack of security, and (c) absence of purpose, all contributed to depression and health problems among his subjects.
+Without exception, they expressed a desire to quit and said that working in finance was ruining the pleasures of a normal life.

 Roose added in this piece, it might sound strange, but many young people come to Wall Street expecting to make the world a better place.

-It certainly does sound strange.
-And I wonder at the naivety in expecting to find the opportunity to become a young Ghandi or Jonas Salk in the halls of Goldman Sachs.
+It certainly does sound strange, Kevin, and I have to marvel at the naivety in expecting to find the chance to become a young Ghandi or Jonas Salk in the halls of Goldman Sachs.
 But I digress.
 Roose was simply noting that money was not a motivator for the young Wall Street workers.